-Effective for tax periods beginning after 12/31/2012, certain small corporations are exempt from Alaska corporate income tax.
+Certain small corporations are exempt from Alaska corporate income tax.
 To qualify for the exemption, the corporation and its affiliates must be a qualified small business meeting the requirements below:

 Eighty percent (determined by value) of the corporation's assets, including assets of all affiliates, must be used in the active conduct of one or more qualified trades or businesses.
 A "qualified trade or business" is any business except the following: